-Unlike any other, our award-winning Advanced Student Research Program (ASRP) gives students of all ages the opportunity to explore topics that inspire them with the support and encouragement of a science or engineering mentor.
-Research is performed using SSW’s state-of-the-art lab facilities, enabling your child to explore remarkably sophisticated topics such as:
+Unlike any other, our award-winning research program gives students of all ages the opportunity to explore topics that inspire them with the support and encouragement of a science or engineering mentor.
+Research is performed using SSW’s well equipped lab facilities, enabling your child to explore remarkably sophisticated topics.
+Past research topics include :

 - Treatment and prevention of staph infection

 Through authentic research experiences and course work, your child will learn the discipline and art of doing science rather than merely reading about it.
 In particular they will learn: